 There’s no denying that buying GroovePages carries some level of risk.

 Maybe it will never live up to its aims and goals; maybe it will just not gain enough market traction and subscribers to keep it going as a viable business.

-Clickfunnels’ closest subscriber plan to this is their Etison Suite plan which costs $297 per month.
+Clickfunnels’ closest subscriber plan to what’s in the GrooveFunnels suite is their Etison Suite plan which costs $297 per month.